neo3587/discord_cryptobot/README.md

 - Graviex
 - Escodex
 - Cryptopia
-- Stex (24h BTC volume not 100% accurate)
+- Stex ¹
-- C-CEX (24h change not supported)
+- C-CEX ⁴
-- HitBTC (24h change not supported)
+- HitBTC ⁴
-- YoBit (24h change not supported)
+- YoBit ⁴
-- Bittrex (24h change not 100% accurate)
+- Bittrex ³
 - SouthXchange
 - Exrates
 - Binance
-- Bitfinex (24h BTC volume not 100% accurate)
+- Bitfinex ¹
-- Coinex (24h BTC volume not 100% accurate)
+- Coinex ¹
 - P2PB2B
 - CoinsBit
 - Zolex
 - TradeSatoshi
+- CoinBene ³

+*1. BTC volume not 100% accurate*
+*2. BTC volume not supported*
+*3. 24h change not 100% accurate*
-- CoinBene (24h change not supported)
+*4. 24h change not supported*
+*5. Requires the bitshares package (*`npm install bitsharesjs-ws`*)*
 *NOTE: The non-supported or not 100% accurate features are due to the exchange API.*
 *NOTE 2: Feel free to ask for adding support to a concrete exchange.*